intel/CPU-Manager-for-Kubernetes/docs/cli.md

  - removes cmk node OIR if present
  - removes `--conf-dir=<dir>` if present and no processes are running that use `cmk isolate`
  - removes cmk binary from `--install-dir=<dir>`, if binary is not present then throws an error
+ - removes `cmk-webhook-pod` along with other webhook dependencies (mutating admission configuration, secret, config map and service), if CMK was installed on a cluster with mutating admission controller API

 **Notes:**